Nursing Tutor

 Goodell's sign is commonly used in physical examinations to help diagnose meningitis.

-Q17.
-How many blood group
+Q19.
+How many blood groups are there?

 There are four main blood groups: A, B, AB, and O.